 So I looked up the word "maypop" in the dictionary.
 According to Merriam Webster's Collegiate Dictionary, Tenth Edition, published in 1996, the word "maypop" didn't exist.
 My first thought was that I must need to "update" my dictionary, since I hadn't bothered to replace it in over ten years.
 But I didn't give up searching just yet, and my efforts paid off when I found the word "May apple" on the same page where "maypop" didn't exist.
 The word "May apple" is a "North American herb of the barberry family with a poisonous root stock, one or two-lobed peltate leaves, and a single large white flower, followed by a yellow egged-shaped edible fruit."

-Another type of vine that grew on our fence did not grow there by accident.
+<Another type of vine that grew on our fence did not grow there by accident.
 My parents planted it from seed that came out of the fruits that we had picked and had eaten the year before.
 The name of the plant was "mirliton."
 My mother also called the fruit of this plant a "vegetable pear," and she used the cooked "pear" to make a dish that contained onion, bell pepper, tomatoes, and ground beef.
 The dish certainly didn't taste as if it contained a "pear."
 Instead, it tasted something like an eggplant casserole, only better.
 When I later lived for a time in Louisiana, I saw mirlitons for sale in the produce sections of most grocery stores, and I had neighbors, friends, and co-workers, usually native Louisianans, who bought the vegetable pear regularly when it was in season.

-" a fruit of a West Indian annual vine of the gourd family that is widely cultivated as a vegetable."
+When I looked up "mirliton" in the dictionary, I was cross-referred to the word "chayote", pronounced just like the animal "coyote," where I found the following definition: " a fruit of a West Indian annual vine of the gourd family that is widely cultivated as a vegetable."
 Apparently, this plant, like many others that are more well-known, had been imported into the south from the West Indies.
 I had no idea that I had ever eaten a "gourd," or I probably would never have tasted the casserole my mother had made.
 I had seen gourds growing at my relatives' houses in rural areas, but they were grown for making Thanksgiving table arrangements, birdhouses, and other decorative uses.....but never food.

 Along with growing mirlitons and maypops, we had a rather strange plant situation that occurred in our backyard a few years after we moved there.
 My parents were still trying to get grass growing in the downhill portion of the backyard, and erosion control was an issue.
 My dad decided to take things "in his own hands," literally, when he stopped by the "seed" store one afternoon on the way home from work and bought red clover seed to plant in the lower part of the yard.
 He carefully scattered the seed and watered it religiously over the next few days, and eventually the seed sprouted and grew.
 He was so proud of his handiwork!
 Over the next few weeks, the new plants grew on their own.
 But instead of producing red "flowers," the plants began blooming "white flowers."
 My mother was concerned and carefully scrutinized the plants and the blooms and came to a "gardener's conclusion."
 We did not have red clover growing in our backyard.....we had "mustard greens!"
 She delivered the revelation to my dad when he came home from work that day, and he was both stunned and surprised.
 My parents turned the "mustard green" situation into a success story, as anyone from the south who likes fresh vegetables would do....we ate mustard greens and turnips, along with my mother's delicious cornbread and sweetened ice tea!